OlibabaTV/Introduction-to-GitHub/README.md

 |Git is hosted locally   | GitHub is an online platform  |
 | Git is a command line tool | GitHub is a Graphics User Intterface tool    |
 | Git is powered by Linux    | GitHub is powered by Microsoft   |
-|Git is a version control system  |    GitHub is hosting platform for Git Repository
+|Git is a version control system  |    GitHub is a hosting platform for Git Repository
-| Git is a software | GitHub is open source
+| Git is a software | GitHub is an open source platform

 #  **How to do cloning**
 Cloning allows users to copy the Git repository from a GitHub account to their local system.
 These instructions will show you how to clone your Git Repository to your local terminal.
-1. ### From the Git repository, click on the Code button, select HTTPS and copy the repository URL
+1. From the Git repository, click on the Code button, select HTTPS and copy the repository URL

   ![my_image](copy.PNG)